Skip to main content

 For the time being, we unfortunately don't provide any sophisticated SDK (but we have it on our roadmap).

-We recommend you to use JetBrains IntelliJ IDEA for editing of JSON/XML.
+We recommend you to use JetBrains IntelliJ IDEA for crafting and maintaining your XML-based mod package.
 No-subscription mode (formerly Community Edition) should suffice with its syntax highlighting and popups with documentation extracted automatically from the schema files.